Skip to Main Content

 Where Modena Eats on a Tuesday

-Modena's dining reputation is built on a handful of addresses that draw international attention and charge accordingly.
-Osteria Francescana (Progressive Italian, Creative) sits at the leading of that hierarchy; L'Erba del Re (Creative) and Al Gatto Verde (Woodfire Cooking, Contemporary) occupy the tier just below, still formal in register and priced to match.
-What that concentration of prestige venues leaves is a gap: the city's actual working trattoria culture, the kind of place that serves tortellini in broth to regulars who don't need a tasting menu to feel that an evening was well spent.
+Trattoria Pomposa - Al Re gras is a Traditional Emilian Trattoria in Modena, at Via Castelmaraldo, 57, 41121 Modena MO, Italy, with accessible pricing and a casual dress code.
+Osteria Francescana (Progressive Italian, Creative) sits at the top of that hierarchy; L'Erba del Re (Creative) and Al Gatto Verde (Woodfire Cooking, Contemporary) occupy the tier just below, still formal in register and priced to match.
+What that concentration of prestige venues leaves is the city's working trattoria culture, the kind of place that serves tortellini in broth to regulars who prefer a straightforward meal.
 Trattoria Pomposa - Al Re gras, on Via Castelmaraldo in the centro storico, is one of the addresses that fills that gap.

 The setting is a small piazza, Piazza della Pomposa, which in summer becomes the dining room.
 Stone paving, low evening light, the ambient noise of a neighbourhood rather than a hushed dining room: the physical context here is Emilian town life rather than theatrical hospitality.
 In winter the space retreats indoors, but the register stays the same.
 This is a room where the food is the point, not the furniture.